Anthony6444/ArenaCommand/README.md

 ## Running the program

 The server can be started by running the command `uvicorn main:app --port 80 --host "0.0.0.0"` from the root directory of the repo with the virtual environment active.
 This will start a webserver running on the local machine and accessible to anyone on your local network.

+## Using the program

+After starting the server, the config pages can be accessed by visiting `http://localhost/` in a browser on the local machine, or at
+`http://{IP_ADDRESS}/` from another computer on the same network.
+The current IP is printed to the terminal at program start.
+Tooltips are avilable throughout the program to explain things, but to get started, the main pages you have to worry about are **Stream Control**, **Robot Editor** and **Image Intake**.

+### Robot Editor

+This is where the initial setup of the program happens.
+First, if desired, clear the robot list by pushing the big red button that says
+"Clear List".
+Then, either add each robot manually by pushing the "Add robot" button, or Load a list of robots from a `.csv` file.
+Your `.csv` file should contain at least four columns, one for the name, one for the team name, one for the weightclass, and one for the flavor text.
+Previously
+Created robots can be edited by clicking the edit button next to them, and can be deleted from within the edit dialog.

+### Image Intake

+Here is where the robots assigned a picture.
+This picture can be either taken individually and uploaded, or can be taken from a webcam attached to the computer.
+Any recent android device can be connected to the computer in USB Webcam Mode, for more information, please visit [this page](https://support.google.com/pixelcamera/answer/14274129).
+After connecting, select the correct video device, click on any robot on the page, and push "take photo".
+Review the photo you took, and if necessary cancel and retake.
+Push "Use updated", and your changes will be saved.
+To upload, once you click on a robot, choose the "upload image" tab and select your file.

+### Stream Control

+After everything is set up on the other pages, this is the page where most of the interaction will b.
+To use this, click on the red and blue boxes to open the robotselector. once a robot is selected, either by clicking or by searching and using the arrow keys, that robot will be put into the slot you clicked on to open the editor.
+The search function matches both the team name and the robot name, and robots are differentiated in color by weightclass.

+## Additional Note

+In order to use challonge integration, `sensitivedata.py` must be edited.
+Change the values of `CHALLONGE_USERNAME` and `CHALLONGE_API_KEY` to your values.
+Once these values are set, on the settings page, there will be a dropdown of all the tournaments created by the user you have provided.
+Robot records will be pulled from the selected challonge tournament by matching names of robots, so make sure your names match!